balancer/docs/docs/reference/subgraph/core/queries.md

 Below are some sample queries you can use to gather information from the Balancer contracts.

-For an in-depth explanation of how to query the Subgraph, check out the [Balancer Subgraph](../guides/data/balancer-subgraph.md) article in Guides.

 You can build your own queries using a [GraphQL Explorer](https://graphiql-online.com/graphiql) and enter your endpoint to limit the data to exactly what you need.

 ## Pools with >$100k liquidity